Khadija Er-Rmichi

 Khadija Er-Rmichi (خديجة الرميشي; born 16 September 1989) is a Moroccan professional footballer who plays as a goalkeeper for AS FAR and the Morocco women's national team.

 Er-Rmichi is considered one of the most successful player, and one of the best players in Moroccan and African football.
-She has won 15 Moroccan Championships, 13 Throne Cups, and one CAF Women's Champions League.
+She has won 16 Moroccan Championships, 14 Throne Cups, and two CAF Women's Champions League.

 Club career

 Er-Rmichi's passion for football began at the age of six in her hometown of Khouribga.
 At the time, there was no women's team in her town and the sport was considered to be reserved for men.
 She travelled to Fquih Ben Salah to play with their local women's club.

 In 2010, Er-Rmichi returned to Khouribga.
 She received an offer from Youssoufia Berrechid at the age of 17 to play with the first team.
 Her experience lasted four years (2007-2010) during which she won a championship and the Throne Cup.

 She then moved to CM Laâyoune for two seasons (2010-2012), winning two championships with the team.
 After playing well with CM Laâyoune, she was scouted by AS FAR.

 Er-Rmichi joined AS FAR in 2012.
 She has won the championship 11 times with the team, and the Throne Cup 11 times, and the UNAF Champions League 2 times, as well as the CAF Women's Champions League.

 On 14 November 2023, Er-Rmichi was nominated for the 2023 Goalkeeper of the Year and 2023 African Player of the Year by CAF.

 On 21 November 2024, Er-Rmichi was nominated for the 2024 Goalkeeper of the Year and 2024 African Player of the Year by CAF.